Opt-out of disease registration

 You can opt-out if you do not want your data to be held on the cancer, rare disease or congenital anomaly register.
 You can request your child’s data to be removed if either:

 - they are aged 13 or younger

-- you can show that they have competency issues
+- they are over 13 and they have competency issues

 NDRS Data Opt-Out

-Due to the current restrictions, a postal application may take longer than usual to process.
+A postal application may take longer to process.

 How to opt-out